sleak-lbl/weekly-emails/items/ecawseminar.md

-NERSC is hosting a seminar searies featuring the recipients of the NERSC Early Career Achievement Awards on Wednesdays at noon (Pacific time) starting Wednesday, September 22, and running through November 10.
+NERSC is hosting a seminar searies featuring the recipients of the NERSC Early Career Achievement Awards on Wednesdays at noon (Pacific time) starting Wednesday, September 22, and running through November 17.

-The talk originally scheduled for this week **has been postponed**.
-Stay tuned next week for another talk.
+This week's talk, presented by
+Hsin-Yu Ko of Cornell University, is entitled
+"Towards an Accurate and Efficient Order-N HPC Framework for Large-Scale Condensed-Phase Hybrid Density Functional Theory."

 For more information on the series and links to join the event, please see
 <https://www.nersc.gov/science/nersc-hpc-achievement-awards/achievement-award-seminar-series/>.